helrond/staticAid/README.md

 4. Review the default settings in `local_settings.default`; if you'd like to change them, copy this file to `local_settings.cfg` and make your changes.
 Otherwise, this file will be created for you.
 5. Change the values in `_config.yml` to match your preferences.
 Make sure to change `url` and `baseurl`.

+NOTE: For Linux-like systems, you can simply run `install.sh`.
+It has only been tested on Linux Mint but should work on any Debian based distribution, and should work on OSX, RedHat, etc. with minimal modification.

 ## Usage